scottyw/tetromino/README.md

 ### Running

 You'll need a ROM.
 I highly recommend Tetris.
-For now, create an environment variable called ```ROM_FILENAME``` that contains the ROM filename.

-    export ROM_FILENAME=/roms/tetris.gb
+The main command line option is "-rom" which lets you specify the ROM filename.
 Run like this:

+    go run main.go -rom /roms/tetris.gb

+Other options exist for enabling debug.
+List them like this:

-    go run main.go
+    go run main.go -help

 ### Common Errors